noir-lang/noir/docs/docs/concepts/foundation/communication/main.md

 title: Contract Communication
 ---

-This section will walk over communication types that behaves differently than normal function calls from.
+This section will walk over communication types that behaves differently than normal function calls.

 Namely, if functions are in different domains, private vs. public, their execution behaves a little differently to what you might expect!
 See [Private <--> Public execution](./public_private_calls/main.md).